The Mourne Mountain Marathon takes place in September every year. The 2021 date is 11th – 12th September.

 Not all checkpoints are manned, and competitors must prove they have visited the correct checkpoint location by ‘dibbing’ their ‘SI card’ into the box attached to the control marker.
 One competitor per team will receive an ‘SI Card’ at the start which they attach to their wrist.
 See SPORTident timing section for more information.

-The Overnight Campsite location is only revealed to you when you receive your route card at the start on Saturday morning!
-Teams are expected to continue to be self-sufficient although running water (usually from a stream), portaloos and a skip (see dumping rule) are provided.
+The Overnight Campsite location is only revealed to you when you receive your route card at the start on Saturday morning.
+Facilities are basic as teams are required to continue to be self-sufficient however running water (often from a stream), portaloos and bins (see dumping rule) are provided.
 The campsite is off-limits to visitors.

 The finish is at the event centre.
-Sandwiches, drinks and the coveted MMM T-shirts will be provided.
+A range of sandwiches, biscuits and drinks are provided as well as the much coveted MMM T-shirts.

 The registration process and rules are the same although the kit list is slightly reduced: